com-480-data-visualization/datavis-project-2022-visualizationclowns/README.md

 We are inspired by the different datasets we found on Kaggle as well as the famous tweets of Elon Musk.

-We have also been inspired of visualization from (Visual Capitalist)[visualcapitalist.com/] for example the following ones.
+We have also been inspired of visualization from [Visual Capitalist](visualcapitalist.com) for example the following ones.
 <p float="left">
 <img src="https://advisor.visualcapitalist.com/wp-content/uploads/2022/01/MIAM_48_Main_1200-3.jpeg" width="22%" title="FED Tapering">
 <img src="https://www.visualcapitalist.com/wp-content/uploads/2020/11/bitcoin-price-all-time-highs-vs-search-interest.jpg" width="24%" title="Bitcoin is Near All-Time Highs and the Mainstream Doesn’t Care…Yet">